 For a divided braid, do this on both the left and right sides of the braid.
 After a few cycles, you’ll see a divided braid forming.
 Keep braiding this way til the slit is as long as you want it.
 To close up your loop or buttonhole, return to taking the upper shank of the index loop from above the loop as you first learned (and most importantly, do not stick the operator finger through the loop before taking it!)
 Taking the upper shank from above gives the loop a half-turn as it moves onto its new finger.

-For a flat braid, do the new move (a straight/ open/ unreversed loop transfer) on one side of the braid, and the move you learned first (a turned/ crossed/ reversed loop transfer) on the other side of the braid.
-Use a mantra to remind yourself which side is which!
-Something like “Left over, Right through” or whatever makes more sense to you
+For a flat braid, do the new move on one side of the braid, and the move you learned first (for making a square braid) on the other side of the braid.
+Use a mantra while you braid to remind yourself which side is which.
+Something like “Left over, Right through” or whatever makes more sense to you.

 Flat braids vs. 3/4-flat braids: